hiroshisuga/bigbluebutton/docs/docs/new-features.md

 - `pluginManifestCacheRefreshIntervalMinutes` added in BBB 3.0.27
 - `clientSettingsOverrideStrictValidation` added in BBB 3.0.30
 - `clientSettingsFilePath` added in BBB 3.0.30
-- `maxSharedNotesInitialContentUrlPayloadSize` added in BBB 3.0.33 — caps the size (in KiB, default `1024`) of the response fetched by `sharedNotesInitialContentJsonUrl` / `sharedNotesInitialContentMarkdownUrl`
+- `maxSharedNotesInitialContentUrlPayloadSize` added — caps the size (in KiB, default `1024`) of the response fetched by `sharedNotesInitialContentJsonUrl` / `sharedNotesInitialContentMarkdownUrl`
-- `numPresentationDownloadThreads` added in BBB 3.0.33 — size of the bounded pool that downloads pre-uploaded presentations in the background (default `5`).
-See [Tune parallel downloads of pre-uploaded presentations](/administration/customize#tune-parallel-downloads-of-pre-uploaded-presentations)

 ### Removed support for POST requests on `join` endpoint and Content-Type headers are now required